Qigong for Health 2019

-Qigong for Health September 2018 weekend workshops, run by the ICTCM (Irish College of Traditional Chinese Medicine) – booking are now being taken.
+Qigong for Health weekend workshops, are run by the ICTCM (Irish College of Traditional Chinese Medicine) 2 or 3 times each year.
+No further weekends will be held in 2018.

-We are leaders in the field, trained by Qigong Masters in China for many years.
+The ICTCM are leaders in the field of Qigong for Health and in the field of Medical Qigong.
+Our staff trained with Qigong Masters in China for many years.

 Introduction to Health Promoting Qigong